hlorus/CAD_Sketcher/docs/index.md

 ## Overview

 Geometry Sketcher integrates the solver of Solvespace and closely follows it's design.
-Therefor the [Solvespace Documentation](https://solvespace.readthedocs.io/en/latest/) is generally also relevant.
+Therefore the [Solvespace Documentation](https://solvespace.readthedocs.io/en/latest/) is generally also relevant.

 In order to have a parametric representation of a geometric system where curves are independent of resolution, BGS introduces a set of [Entities](entities.md).